VaqueraJasher/VaqueraJasher/README.md

 - 🌱 I’m currently learning Java and JavaScript
 - 💞️ I’m looking to collaborate on any project that can help me on my study
 - 📫 How to reach me: Personal Mail: jashercava@gmail.com
-- 😄 Pronouns: none
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: I am a woman (no I am a men).
+- ⚡ Fun fact: I am a existencialist.

 <!---
 VaqueraJasher/VaqueraJasher is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.